Skip to content

 What matters is not just the inputs, but how a system is structured to transform them.
 Architecture determines what is preserved, what is discarded, and what ultimately becomes signal.
 Here is what XRPulse preserves, what it discards, and what it shapes into signal.

-XRPulse is a predictive algorithmic trading system on the XRP Ledger DEX.
-It forecasts future log-returns from microstructure signals and acts only when the probability that edge will clear costs is high enough.
+XRPulse is a predictive algorithmic trading system on the XRP Ledger's decentralized exchange (DEX).
+It forecasts next-bar log-returns from microstructure signals and converts forecasts into trades only when the expected edge is strong enough after costs.
 It is not a market-making strategy, not arbitrage, and not high-frequency trading: the system samples on information bars (event-driven, not clock-driven), and abstains far more often than it acts.

 The System at a Glance